-Specializing in NJ Flood Elevation Certificates for all of NJ
+Specializing in Flood Elevation Certificates for New Jersey and Pennsylvania

 The Three Most Common Questions about Flood Elevation Certificates:

 A Flood Zone is an area that the government has determined has a high, medium or low probability that a flood will occur based upon sever weather conditions such as the infamous 100 year storm or a major Hurricane such as Sandy.

 How is a Flood Zone Determined?

 The Federal Emergency Management Agency (FEMA) compiles the results of extensive flood studies, and publishes “Flood Insurance Rate Maps” (FIRM).
 You can view the flood zone map for your property by going to the FEMA Map website.

 What is an Elevation Certificate and where do I get one?